 - Hiking, Natural Wonders, Sightseeing Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 Rising more than 14,000 feet, these twin peaks are a favorite spot for hikers and wildlife-watchers, boasting beautiful vistas and breathtaking scenery.
-In fact, Maroon Bells' jagged peaks and multicolored slopes make it one of the most photographed sites in Colorado.
+In fact, Maroon Bells' jagged peaks and multicolored slopes make it one of the most photographed sites in North America.
 The surrounding area features numerous trails and campsites, granting you a variety of viewing points from which you can capture the perfect shot.

 Whether you choose to head toward the summit or to lazily stroll around the beaver-laden Maroon Lake, this is sure to be one of the highlights of your Aspen trip.
 Recent travelers praise the uninterrupted beauty of this area, calling the Maroon Bells "stunning," "awe-inspiring" and "one of the loveliest places on earth."
 Some say it's the perfect place for a day of hiking and a picnic lunch.
 Past hikers recommended getting to the mountains early as the area can get crowded.